 - Make sure you downloaded the software from the correct website.
 You must use the UA Little Rock site: http://universityofarkansaslittlerock.remoteproctor.com

-- Professors designate specific days and times that a test may be taken.
+- Has the timeframe for your test started?
+Professors designate specific days and times for their tests.
 Double check your instructions from your professor to learn if the window to test has opened or closed.

 Rules and policy